cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 #### Decision

-On input of vector `verifier`, the verifier decides if the input is valid as
+On input of vector `verifier`, the verifier decides if the measurement is valid as follows:
-follows:

 1. Parse `verifier` into `v`, `x_1`, `y_1`, ..., `x_H`, `y_H` as defined in
    {{flp-generic-construction-query}}.